 - zest from 1 lemon

 - 2 eggs

 - 1 cup milk

 - Place the croissant pieces in a 9 x 9 inch pan.
 Sprinkle the blueberries over the top.

-- Combine the cream cheese and sugar in a mixer and beat until smooth.
+- Combine the cream cheese, sugar, and lemon zest in a mixer and beat until smooth.
 Add the eggs one at a time, followed by the vanilla.
-Slowly add the milk then stir in the lemon zest.
+Slowly add the milk and stir until smooth.
 Pour evenly over the croissant pieces.

 - Bake for 35 to 40 minutes until the center is set; if you use individual sized ramekins the baking time will be shorter.
 Keep an eye on the pan, you may want to cover it with foil for the last 10 minutes if the top starts to get too brown.
 Allow to cool for a few minutes before serving.